ApplE: A Modular Ontology of Applied Ethics and Event Context for Ethical Decision Modeling: Description of the Ontology

-The \texttt{Consequence} is amongst the most important considerations when deciding between possible courses of action.
-It may be characterized broadly as having a \texttt{SeverityOfConsequence}, \texttt{UtilityOfConsequence}, and \texttt{DurationOf Consequence}.
-Consequences may be mild, moderate, or severe, their utility may be good, bad, or neutral, and they may be temporally bound regarding their impact.
-It may not be clarified as to what duration would be considered short-term or what impact would be considered mild or moderate.
-However, given the situation at hand, it is easier to make decisions relatively between the courses of action available.
-Sometimes, an action is more severe than another, with a much longer impact.
-This has been made evident by the use cases discussed above.
-These terminologies, however vague, may be captured amongst these characteristics and discretized when confined to one or similar events.
+The \texttt{Consequence} is an important consideration and may be characterized by \texttt{SeverityOfConsequence} (axiom (13)), \texttt{UtilityOfConsequence}, and \texttt{Duration-} \texttt{OfConsequence}.
+It may be difficult to assign these descriptions; however, given the situation at hand, it is easier to make decisions \textit{relatively} between the available courses of action and within a specified context.
+This has been made evident by the motivating scenario discussed in Subsection \ref{Evaluation}.

-Finally, we consider the \texttt{Action} itself.
-The action may be anything that involves certain agents, leads to consequences, and reflects on some ethical principles.
-Based on the theoretical factors and contextual information, an action may be indicatively classified as a morally right, wrong, or grey action.
+An \texttt{action} may be defined as something done while involving certain agents (axiom (8)), leading to some consequences (axiom (9)), and reflecting on some ethical principles.
+Based on the theoretical factors and contextual information, an action may be indicatively classified as morally right, wrong, or grey.
+A few axioms from the Event Context module are shown.